KunLabAI/kun-chat/README-EN.md

 - **🔒 Local Data Storage**: All data is stored locally, focusing on user privacy, secure and reliable.
 - **🌍 Multilingual Support**: Support for Chinese, English and other language interfaces to meet the needs of different users.
 - **👥 Multi-user Concurrent Support**: Support for multiple users to log in independently and be online simultaneously, with each user having their own conversation space and personalized settings, meeting the needs of families, small teams or organizations for shared use, improving resource utilization efficiency.
+- **✍️ Quick Note Feature**: Supports Markdown syntax, provides real-time preview, and enables one-click export, making knowledge organization more efficient.

 ## 🚀 Quick Start

+### Desktop Application Installation (Recommended)

+1. **Download the Installation Package**:
+   - Visit the [Release Page](https://github.com/your-repo/kun-lab/releases) to download the installation package for your platform
+   - Windows: `.exe` installer (currently only Windows is supported)
+   - macOS: `.dmg` package
+   - Linux: `.AppImage` or `.deb` package

+2. **Install and Run**:
+   - Double-click the installation package and follow the prompts to complete the installation
+   - After installation, you can run it directly without any additional configuration

 ### Installation Guide